UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 * configure.py: Fix docstring typo: Describe the change in maximum of 60 characters.
-* This fixes.. ..whether.: Describe the reasoning of your changes in maximum of 80 characters per line.
+* This fixes.. ..whether.: Describe the reasoning behind your changes in a maximum of 80 characters per line.
 * Closes https://github.com/coala/coala/issues/7971: Mention the URL
   of the issue it closes or fixes.

 Here is an example of the bad commit:

 ```
-Fixing docstring typo in the which was in spelling of whether.
+Fixing docstring typo in the which was in the spelling of whether.
 ```

 * This will take a lot of time for code maintainers to investigate the change and to locate the files in which changes were made.

 _You can see that the commit is more readable and understandable in the good commit example._

-**So we would request you to follow our commit guidelines.** By following this standard we want to have maintability of the code.
+**So we would request you to follow our commit guidelines.** By following this standard we want to have maintainability of the code.

 ## Project Setup Instructions